Where Bluebirds Fly: In Storybrooke

 Around the same time, David notices the loft opened and finds Henry still trying to write the final chapter but discovered he can't do anything to change the outcome.
 Snow is looking at a series of venues, including Granny's and the Town Hall, to hold the wedding, but David isn't happy with his wife's ideas.
 Snow pulls him aside to voice her anger over this, but David says that the timing isn't right as long as the Black Fairy is in Storybrooke.
 Snow argues that they might not be around to give Emma a peaceful wedding.
 Emma however, takes her father's side and tells her parents that she's willing to wait until after the Final Battle for the right time.

-Back at the Pawn Shop, Zelena is ready to take Robin and return to Oz, when she suddenly changes her mind after she created a tornado to take her back.
-She soon meets up with Regina, Emma, Snow, David, Hook, and Henry, and reveals that she still has the Crimson Heart (that was bought from Oz via the tornado), which she used to absorb all of her magic in order to render the crystals useless.
-Zelena decides to sacrifice her magic in order to help Emma and Regina by restoring the crystals in the mines - it gets the attention of the Black Fairy and Gideon.
-After Zelena told them about what Gold did to Mother Superior, the three then visit the Pawn Shop, where after they convinced Gold and Belle, allow Emma to use one of the magic crystals to free Mother Superior from her coma.
-At the same time, the Black Fairy sees this on her crystal ball and finally tells Gideon the truth about her real reason behind why she fears the Blue Fairy, and it is tied to her secret behind why she abandoned Rumpelstiltskin in the first place when he was an infant.
+Back at the farmhouse, Zelena prepares to return to Oz with Robin before changing her mind, instead creating a tornado to retrieve the Crimson Heart.
+She meets up with Regina, Emma, Snow, David, Hook, and Henry, and reveals that she still has the Crimson Heart, which she later uses to destroy all of her magic and render the crystals useless.
+After Zelena reveals what Gold did to Mother Superior, she along with Emma and Regina go to the Pawn Shop, where they convince Gold and Belle to allow Emma to use a crystal to free Mother Superior from her coma.
+At the same time, the Black Fairy sees this on her crystal ball and finally tells Gideon the truth about her real reason behind why she fears the Blue Fairy, and it is tied to her secret behind why she abandoned Rumpelstiltskin when he was an infant.